 Big Sky Local Guide

 Big Sky, Montana is one of the most unique ski destinations in North America.
 From world-class skiing and riding at Big Sky Resort to seemingly endless options for outdoor activities, Big Sky is an adventurer's dream destination.
-Once you have skied, hiked, biked, and dog-sledded your way through town, relax and recharge in a town that still a charming and quaint small-town feel.
+Once you have skied, hiked, biked, and dog-sledded your way through town, relax and recharge in a town that still has a charming and quaint feel.